Tushargupta9800/web_browser_flutter_complete_apk/README.md

 2) You can't play videos in full screen mode.
 3) Their is no tracking of History.
 4) You can't bookmark pages.

+If you know how to fix these then do help.
+BTW I'm a newbee flutter developer.

 ## Getting Started